ishtiaque-ahammad/OpenGenome/README.md

 # OpenGenome
-OpenGenome is an easy-to-use genome analysis platform that performs quality control, genome assembly, removal of unassembled contigs and provides a summary of the assembled genome (length of the genome, number of contigs, minimum and maximum length of the contigs, n50, n75, n90 statistics etc).
+OpenGenome is an easy-to-use multi-modal genome analysis platform that performs quality control, genome assembly, removal of unassembled contigs and provides a summary of the assembled genome (length of the genome, number of contigs, minimum and maximum length of the contigs, n50, n75, n90 statistics etc).
 # Installation
 If Conda package management software is not already installed on your computer, download and install it from the official Conda website (https://docs.conda.io/en/latest/miniconda.html).
 ## Step 1: